 6.3 The Association acknowledges the particular requirement to advise tenants in writing annually of the provisions of the scheme and shall use its newsletter as the principal means of achieving this.
 Notwithstanding this, the Association shall make information about the scheme freely accessible and available to all tenants; and advise on an individual basis, whenever the provisions of the scheme apply.
 The Association shall maintain records which enable it to monitor and demonstrate compliance with the Right to Repair scheme.

-6.4 Reference should be made to the Association’s Right to repair Policy.
+6.4 Reference should be made to the Association’s Right to Repair Policy.

 7. VOID REPAIRS